emmaerre/FinalProject2025/methodology.md

 <h3>Investigating the Uhlmann Family</h3>

-To further investigate the historical and cultural relevance of the Uhlmann family, we consulted external sources such as <a href="http://www.williampetit.com/16/cor-viennois-uhlmann/vienna-horn-uhlmann.htm">William Petit’s documentation</a>, which highlight the important role played by this family in the 19th-century Viennese music scene, particularly in the field of instrument manufacturing.
+To further investigate the historical and cultural relevance of the Uhlmann family, we consulted external sources, such as <a href="http://www.williampetit.com/16/cor-viennois-uhlmann/vienna-horn-uhlmann.htm">William Petit’s documentation</a>, which highlight the important role played by this family in the 19th-century Viennese music scene, particularly in the field of instrument manufacturing.
 We aimed to verify whether other members of the Uhlmann family (besides Leopold) were represented within the ArCo knowledge graph.

 <h4>Zero-Shot Prompting with LLMs</h4>